 Marilyn Reichman, MA, LP, has extensive experience in treating clients using Dialectical Behavioral Therapy (DBT).
 In addition to the standard DBT program, she co-facilitates a DBT-Substance Use Disorder class and works with clients with chemical dependence and other addictions.
 Since 1997, when she began her DBT training, she has incorporated DBT skills and protocols in her work.
 In 2006, she completed the 10-day DBT intensive training with a team of therapists from DBT Associates, LLP.
 In addition, Marilyn works with clients who have an over-controlled personality style, using RO-DBT.
 She completed RO-DBT intensive training in 2015.
 Marilyn is also a trained practitioner of ART (Accelerated Resolution Therapy), using it to treat some clients with trauma histories, and incorporates aspects of Internal Family Systems theory in her work.
 As an RN, beginning in 1983, Marilyn worked in inpatient psychiatric and chemical dependence units, day treatment, and managed outpatient psychiatric crises in an outpatient mental health clinic.
 Marilyn Reichman, MA, LP, completed her degree in Counseling Psychology from St. Mary’s University in 1993.
 She enjoys spending time with family, baking, singing and playing the piano.
 Marilyn has always loved animals, including her pets: the world’s best cat and naughtiest dog.

-Justine Lahn graduated from Augsburg College in 2017 with a Masters in Social Work on the clinical track.
+Justine Lahn, MSW, LICSW, graduated from Augsburg College in 2017 with a Masters in Social Work on the clinical track.
 In her studies she focused on providing therapy in a multicultural setting and has worked with a range of people including adults with disabilities, children, adolescents, and adults.
 Justine has been practicing DBT since 2016; at DBT associates she sees adolescents and co-facilitates an adolescent DBT skills group.
 She plans to attend the RO-DBT intensive course May of 2019 which helps those with an over-controlled personality style.
 Some things she likes to do in life include crafts such as knitting, crocheting, sewing, embroidery, etc., cuddling with her dog and 2 cats, reading, learning new things, and watching “The Walking Dead” and eating tacos with her spouse on Sunday evenings.

 Andrea Soles, LMFT, Graduated from University of Minnesota, Mankato in 2007.
 She has been a DBT practitioner since 2013 and has completed the intensive workshop through Behavioral Tech.
 Andrea provides individual DBT and co-facilitates the adolescent and family skills groups.
 In addition, Andrea utilizes Accelerated Resolution Therapy (ART), Emotional Freedom Techniques (EFT), Internal Family Systems (IFS), Attachment Dynamics, and Somatic Work to help release trauma trapped in the body.